 ArgoCD vs Flux

 ArgoCD offers a polished web interface for visualizing application state and managing deployments.
+Probably should have led with this section, honestly, because the tooling choice affects everything that follows.
 Flux is more lightweight and opinionated toward terminal-based workflows.

 Both work.
 ArgoCD’s UI makes onboarding easier for teams less comfortable with kubectl.
 Flux’s simpler architecture means fewer components to manage.